oven-sh/bun/docs/bundler/migration.md

 There are a few behavioral differences to note.

 - **Bundling by default**.
-Bun _always bundles by default_.
+Unlike esbuild, Bun _always bundles by default_.
 This is why the `--bundle` flag isn't necessary in the Bun example.
+To transpile each file individually, use [`Bun.Transpiler`](/docs/api/transpiler.md).
 - **It's just a bundler**.
-Bun's bundler does not include a built-in development server or file watcher.
+Unlike esbuild, Bun's bundler does not include a built-in development server or file watcher.
 It's just a bundler.
 The bundler is intended for use in conjunction with `Bun.serve` and other runtime APIs to achieve the same effect.
 As such, all options relating to HTTP/file watching are not applicable.

 ## Performance